 Set up a Google Alert for your personal or business name, and anytime someone uses your name/ company name on the internet, Google alerts sends you an email.
 This is particularly useful to watch any online reviews that might be an issue for you.

 In fact, this blog post will trigger a Google alert for my Google Alerts query term “Devine Design”.
-In a day or so, I’ll get an email, like the one pictured here, telling me that my company name was used online.
-This Goggle alert pictured here was sent because I posted info on my site about the launch of Cavallaro Farm website that contained our business name.
+In a day or so, I’ll get an email, from Google telling me that my company name was used online.

 Google Alerts can be set up to follow anything you’re interested in: a business, a person, a specific alien life form.
 Anything with a name, you’re good.

 Click here to set up your Google alerts.
 Do it.
 Do it yesterday!
 Click here to go to Google Alerts and set your up now.